lunardao/dao/README.md

 ***Example***

-* Genesis event -> DAO launch -> 1m $VOX across 100 members
+* Genesis event -> DAO launch -> 1m VOX across 100 members
 * Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO.
-* New subDAO launches -> 500 000 $VOX across 50 members
+* New subDAO launches -> 500 000 VOX across 50 members
-* Proposal to remove multi-sig from the DAO execution -> vote will be in the overall DAO consisting of the sum of all $VOX in all subDAOs.
+* Proposal to remove multi-sig from the DAO execution -> vote will be in the overall DAO consisting of the sum of all VOX in all subDAOs.
-* Total $VOX in all subDAOs = 150m.
+* Total VOX in all subDAOs = 150m.
 * 1/3 of the members vote = 500 000 votes
-    - a) 50% + 1 $VOX are for -> multi-sig gets removed
+    - a) 50% + 1 VOX are for -> multi-sig gets removed
     - b) 50% and less are for -> multisig stays

 **LunarDAO operation funding proposal**